dz0ny/vaultier/docs/install.rst

     sudo service nginx restart

-Again, you can consult nginx logs to see, whether this worked properly, usually located in `/var/log/nginx` directory.
+Again, you can consult nginx logs to see, whether this worked properly, located in `/opt/vaultier/logs` directory.

 =======================
 Verify the Installation